Rats

 Roof rats are also omnivorous, but they tend to prefer fruits, nuts, and other plant-based foods over grains.
 They are also known to eat insects and small animals, such as birds and reptiles.
 Like brown rats, they are social animals that live in colonies, with each colony having a dominant male and female.

-Roof rats are known carriers of many different diseases and parasites, including murine typhus, leptospirosis, and salmonella.
+Roof rats are known carriers of various diseases and parasites, including murine typhus, leptospirosis, and salmonella.
 They can transmit these diseases to humans through contact with their feces, urine, or saliva.
-In addition, roof rats can cause damage to homes and other structures by chewing on wires, pipes, and other materials.
-This can create a fire hazard and cause other safety issues.
+Additionally, roof rats can damage homes and other structures by chewing on wires, pipes, and other materials, creating fire hazards and other safety issues.

 To prevent a roof rat infestation, it is important to keep your home clean and free of clutter.
 Store food in sealed containers, and keep garbage in tightly sealed cans.
 Seal any holes or gaps in your home’s exterior, and trim any tree branches that may provide a pathway for rats to enter your home.
 If you suspect that you have a roof rat infestation, contact a pest control professional to safely and effectively remove the rats and prevent future infestations.